-1.4 Ministry of Agriculture - Legislative Decree 997 (March 13, 2008)
+1.5 Ministry of Agriculture - Legislative Decree 997 (March 13, 2008)

 The Ministry of Agriculture is responsible for promoting and developing Peru's agricultural sector.
-The Ministry of Agriculture counts with four agencies:

-- The National Agricultural Sanitary and Phytosanitary Service (SENASA): Responsible for developing and promoting the adherence of the private sector in the implementation, prevention, control, and eradication of animal diseases and plant pests. - The National Institute for Agricultural Innovation (INIA): Responsible for designing and executing the national strategy for agricultural innovation. - National Water Authority (ANA): Responsible for carrying out the necessary actions for the sustainable use of water resources in river basins. - General Direction of Forestry and Wild Life (SERFOR): Manages and promotes the sustainable use and conservation of forest and wildlife resources.
+- National Food Safety and Quality Service (SENASA): Responsible for developing and promoting the adherence of the private sector in the implementation, prevention, control, and eradication of animal diseases and plant pests. - National Institute for Agricultural Innovation (INIA): Responsible for designing and executing the national strategy for agricultural innovation. - National Water Authority (ANA): Responsible for carrying out the necessary actions for the sustainable use of water resources in river basins. - National Forest and Wildlife Service (SERFOR): Responsible for the sustainable use and conservation of forest and wildlife resources.

-1.5 The National Agricultural Sanitary and Phytosanitary Service (SENASA)
+1.6 The National Food Safety and Quality Service (SENASA)

 SENASA is responsible for enforcing regulations that govern domestic and imported animals, plants, and products and by-products.
-SENASA is responsible for preventing the introduction of foreign and exotic animal and plant diseases.
-It is composed of four major offices:
+It is responsible for preventing the introduction of foreign and exotic animal and plant diseases.

 - Animal Health Office: Responsible for enforcing regulations governing the import and the export of live animals, semen, embryos and by-products of animal origin, as well as the registration of veterinary products.
 In cooperation with Peru's state governments, SENASA enforces laws and regulations to protect and improve animal health, control and eradicate animal diseases (e.g., foot-and-mouth disease), and prevent the introduction of foreign and exotic animal diseases.
-SENASA's regulatory responsibilities for live animals and animal genetics mirror those of USDA's APHIS Veterinary Services. - Plant Health Office: Responsible for protecting plant health and preventing the introduction and spread of foreign pests.
-Its functions are similar to those of the APHIS Plant Protection and Quarantine Unit.
-All U.S.-origin unprocessed products of plant origin (e.g., bulk grains, fresh fruits and vegetables, nuts, or seeds) exported to Peru must be accompanied by an APHIS phytosanitary certificate.
-SENASA will inspect products as part of customs clearance procedures.

-- Farming, Livestock and Food Safety Inputs Office: Responsible for supervising seed quality, control, and registration for agricultural chemical pesticides, pharmaceuticals, and food and biological products for animals.
-It is also responsible for the organic certification and supervision in addition to agricultural production safety. - Port and Airport of Callao Inspection Stations: These stations enforce agricultural health regulations involving the trade of domestic and imported agricultural products.
+SENASA's regulatory responsibilities for live animals and animal genetics similar to those of APHIS/Veterinary Services. - Plant Health Office: Responsible for protecting plant health and preventing the introduction and spread of foreign pests.
+Its functions are similar to those of APHIS\Plant Protection and Quarantine.
+All U.S.-origin unprocessed plant products (e.g., bulk grains, fresh fruits and vegetables, nuts, or seeds) exported to Peru must be accompanied by an APHIS phyto-sanitary certificate.
+SENASA inspects products as part of customs clearance procedures. - Farming, Livestock and Food Safety Inputs Office: Responsible for supervising seed quality, control, and registration for agricultural chemical pesticides, pharmaceuticals, and food and biological products for animals.
+It is also responsible for the organic certification and supervision in addition to agricultural production safety. - Callao Port and Airport Inspection Stations: These stations enforce agricultural health regulations involving the trade of domestic and imported agricultural products.

-1.6 The Ministry of Health - Legislative Decree 584 (April 18, 1990)
+1.7 The Ministry of Health - Legislative Decree 584 (April 18, 1990)

-The Ministry of Health oversees Peru's National Health System.
+The Ministry of Health oversees Peru's national health system.

 - Office of Environmental Health (DIGESA): Responsible for drafting and supervising regulations.
 It is divided into three sections which oversee basic health services (water and drainage), ecological and environmental protection, and food safety and animal control.
-The latter of these sections is equivalent to the U.S. Food and Drug Administration (FDA). - General Direction of Pharmaceutical Products and Drugs (DIGEMID): Responsible for registering, modifying, discontinuing and canceling the sanitary registration of sweeteners and of diet and health products.
+The latter of these sections is equivalent to the U.S. Food and Drug Administration (FDA). - Directorate General of Pharmaceutical Products and Drugs (DIGEMID): Responsible for registering, modifying, discontinuing and canceling the sanitary registration of sweeteners and of diet and health products.

-1.7 National Fish Health Service (SANIPES) - Law 30,063 (July 7, 2013)
+1.8 National Fish Health Service (SANIPES) - Law 30063 (July 7, 2013)